 Trinidad is a somewhat small city located in the state of Colorado.
 With a population of 8,153 people and five constituent neighborhoods, Trinidad is the 52nd largest community in Colorado.
-Trinidad has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Trinidad was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Trinidad isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Trinidad are a mix of both white- and blue-collar jobs.
+Trinidad is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Trinidad is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Trinidad who work in office and administrative support (19.53%), sales jobs (6.38%), and management occupations (5.59%).

 One of the benefits of Trinidad is that there is very little traffic.
 The average commute to work is 15.73 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 In terms of college education, the citizens of Trinidad rank slightly lower than the national average.
 16.92% of adults 25 and older in Trinidad have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.